gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	reopening of fresh weak relational recovery pressure against that stabilized independent mainline
 -	strengthening of that fresh recovery pressure into a genuinely emerging lower-order relation
 -	persistence of that lower-order relational return across another slice as a durable corridor
+-	strengthening of that durable lower-order corridor without yet reaching threshold-nearing re-promotion

 ---

 ## What has not yet been tested

 The following remain untested:
--	strengthening of the durable lower-order relation toward threshold-nearing re-promotion
+-	approach of the strengthening durable lower-order relation toward threshold-nearing re-promotion
--	renewed defense of independence against that durable lower-order return
+-	renewed defense of independence against that strengthening lower-order return
 -	threshold-nearing re-promotion after restored independence
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers